 What Is an Appendix?

-An appendix (plural: appendices) is a section at the end of a book or essay containing additional information.
-You should use it to cover data or details that aren’t essential to your work, but which could provide useful context or background material.
+An appendix (plural: appendices) is a section at the end of a book or essay containing details that aren’t essential to your work, but which could provide useful context or background material.

 In the main body of your essay, you should indicate when you’re referring to an appendix by citing it in parentheses.
 For example:

-The interviews show that most people like ice cream (see Appendix C for full transcripts).
+The interviews show that most people like ice cream (see Appendix C).

 What Should Go in the Appendices?

 Appendices can include many things depending on your topic.
 Common examples of information added to an appendix include:

 Subscribe to our newsletter and get writing tips from our editors straight to your inbox.